tobbik/lua-t/docs/T.Test.Case.rst

   This is meant to be called from within a T.Test.Case.
 It will skip the test at the point where it is called and it will set the skip reason so it can be displayed in the summary.
-The function is implemented as a controlled call to luaL_error which will invoke the tracback for the wrapping ``lua_pcall()``.
-The traceback will recognize the special invication and act accordingly.
+The function is implemented as a controlled call to luaL_error which will invoke the traceback for the wrapping ``lua_pcall()``.
+The traceback will recognize the special invocation and act accordingly.
 Implementing skip as a function has the following effects:

     # it can be used in a condition: